pontuf/Quadratic-equation/README.md

 # Java
 some Java stuff

 Quadeq -- generate random quadratic equations then solve them.
-Result in the nice table
+Result in a nice table